mattermost/docs/source/cloud/cloud-billing/cloud-billing.rst

 Suspended workspaces can be reactivated by contacting Mattermost Customer Support at `https://customers.mattermost.com/cloud/contactus <https://customers.mattermost.com/cloud/contactus>`_.

 Once a workspace has been deleted, contents can not be re-instated.
-You will need to create a new workspace at that time.
+You will need to create a new workspace at that time from https://mattermost.com/get-started/.